IRBorisov/ConceptPortal/README.md

 # ConceptPortal
-React + Django based web portal for editing RSForm schemas
+React + Django based web portal for editing RSForm schemas.
+This readme file is used mostly to document project dependencies

 # Developer Setup Notes